clmunozm/FitnessSensor/README.md

 You agree to:
     * Use the App only for its intended purpose.
     * Ensure that your use of the App complies with all applicable laws and Fitbit's terms of service.

-5. Privacy Policy
-Our Privacy Policy, which explains how we handle your data, is incorporated into these Terms.
-Please review the Privacy Policy to understand how we collect and use your information.